-In this exhibit, we will analyze the pandemics within Chile and answer many questions, such as what factors influenced the virulence of the smallpox and plague epidemics.
-By looking at Chilean living conditions, prevention methods, and political influences, we explore how these factors interact and create a holistic mapping of Chile’s public health through these pandemics.
+In this exhibit, we will discuss several of Chile's pandemics and explore the factors that influenced the virulence of these outbreaks of smallpox and plague.
+By looking at Chilean living conditions, prevention methods, and political influences, we explore how these factors interacted to create a holistic mapping of Chile’s public health.

-Chile's culture, beauty and economy have all flourished, yet its people have been fighting against natural disasters for decades, showing a resiliance that we would like to understand more deeply.
-In this exhibit, we present data from Chilean newspapers on several of the destructive earthquakes from the 18th to the early 20th centuries in Chile, tracing the devastation they caused to this nation.
-As a result of shifts in the earth's tectonic plates, sequential earthquake shocks occurred in Chile in the years 1575, 1647, 1730, 1822, and 1906, leaving the nation with constant anxiety as well as damage to both human beings and facilities.
+Chile's culture, beauty and economy have all flourished despite the natural disasters that periodically devastate the country, especially earthquakes.
+In this exhibit, we celebrate the resilience of the Chilean people by highlighting our newspapers' accounts of several of the destructive earthquakes that have struck Chile over the past few centuries, tracing the devastation they caused as well as the collaborative efforts involved in rebuilding the nation.
+As a result of shifts in the earth's tectonic plates, powerful earthquakes struck Chile in (among other years) 1575, 1647, 1730, 1822, and 1906, condemning the nation to constant anxiety as well as extensive damage.

 In this exhibit, we examine three Anglo-Chilean newspapers.
 Each of these newspapers captures the unique factors that shape the foreign language press, or journalism written in a foreign language and published by a colony living in a host country; at the same time, each of them captures a significant moment in the development of the Anglophone press worldwide.
 Thus the earliest paper in our collection, The English Mercury (1843) focuses on mercantile news; the second, the Valparaiso and West Coast Mail (1874-), introduces local and international news as well as sections intended to appeal to a more diverse family readership as the Anglo-American colony grew and developed; and the third, the The Star of Chile (1904-06) not only provides meaningful news from within and outside Chile, but also seeks to share Chile's beauty and cultural diversity through photography as well as coverage of the arts and of domestic subjects.